gvsakash/perceptron_codes/README.md

-# perceptron_codes
+#### perceptron_codes repository

 * Basis for my internship done at IIT-Hyd.
 Final commits in ann-design repo based on all the codes here.

 * Contains sample codes from various sources for understanding and practice.

 * Determining weight and bias for sample inputs.
 Simple code developed while practice.

 * Inculdes a folder of notebooks with python code, which have been implemented for understanding and training.
+___
+**Footnotes:**

-* Samples & example problems from
+* Samples & example problems from :
 1. [Neural Network Design](http://hagan.okstate.edu/nnd.html) by Hagan, Demuth, Beale ebook in Matlab Documentation.
 2. Other miscellanous sources online.